kaarthik108/snowdev/README.md

 - **Usage**: `snowdev new --sproc "test_script"`

 ### `ai`
 - **Description**: Interact with AI components and embeddings.
-It can also help in creating new AI components code based on the description.
+It can also help in creating new AI components code based on the description, make sure to have executed `snowdev ai --embed` to generate embeddings.
 - **Usage**: `snowdev ai --streamlit "Want to see a bar chart on the order table"`

 ## Options